Vyral/base-template/_posts/2019-09-06-when-does-it-make-sense-to-sell-your-home-as-is.md

   - Real Estate
   - Home Seller Tips
 excerpt: >-
-  Marketing your home as is can deter buyers, and today give greater insight into why this is.
+  Marketing your home as is can deter buyers, and today we'll give greater insight into why this is.
 enclosure:
 pullquote: Marketing your home as is can be a viable option.
 enclosure_type: video/mp4